PhateValleyman/MagiskSSH/module_data/README.md

 ## Configuration

 SSH keys can be put into `/data/ssh/root/.ssh/authorized_keys` and `/data/ssh/shell/.ssh/authorized_keys` using your favorite method of editing files.
+Note that this file must be owned by the respective user and should have `600` permissions (owner: rw, everyone else: nothing).

 The sshd configuration file in `/data/ssh/sshd_config` can be edited as well, but please be aware that some features usually present in an OpenSSH installation may be missing.
 Most importantly, password login is not possible using this package.